Traditional Route to Angel's Teardrop: Jiaming Lake Trail and 100 Peaks - Mt. Sancha and Mt. Siangyang

 Day 3: Incredible Sunrise at Mt.
 Siangyang and Shadow

 We left Jiaming Lake around 3:30 am after breakfast.
-When we left Jiaming Lake, the porter at the kitchen said the sunrise at Jiaming Lake would be incredible, except that we were heading in the opposite direction.
+When we left Jiaming Lake, the cook at the kitchen said the sunrise at Jiaming Lake would be incredible, except that we were heading in the opposite direction.

 04:34 Reached the junction of Mt.
 Siangyang.